EBay avoids Europe woes as Marketplaces business grows

-SAN FRANCISCO EBay Inc (EBAY.O) posted stronger-than-expected quarterly revenue and earnings as more consumers shopped on its online marketplaces and used its PayPal payment service, and it stuck to its full-year forecasts, having avoided a major hit from Europe's economic woes.
+SAN FRANCISCO EBay Inc posted better-than-expected quarterly results as more consumers shopped on its online marketplaces and paid with its PayPal payment service, and the operator of the world's largest online marketplace stuck to its full-year forecasts as it avoided a hit from Europe's economic woes.

 EBay said on Wednesday second-quarter revenue jumped 23 percent to $3.4 billion, while profit climbed 16 percent to $730 million, or 56 cents per share.
 That topped Wall Street estimates.